lizardcoder9999/aspnetcore-ecomapi/README.md

 #Asp.net Core api

-##This is a asp.net core api based on ecommerce.

-## It has features integrated into it such as The specification pattern and unit of work with repository pattern, Redis, Caching, and stripe.
+#asp.net core ecom api.
+It follows design patterns such as The specification pattern and unit of work with repository pattern, and has features such as Redis, Caching, and stripe.

-##It uses sql server with Entity Framework.
+#Its also using entity framework for database access and Identity for authentication and jwt tokens.